|

 Yet we decided not to build a rammed earth church mostly because it must be kept heated all the time, and we at the time did not think we would be using the church that much.

-It also has better sound insulation, which is crucial in this location.
+It also has excellent sound insulation, which is crucial for our downtown location.

 Straw Bale Construction